–Save This Page as a PDF–

 And, thirdlythrough your offspring, all nations on earth will be blessed.
 All these blessings were promised because Avraham obeyed the LORD (22:18).
 This is the last time these covenant promises are reaffirmed to Abraham (12:1-3, 13:14-17, 15:7-21, 17:1-8, and here).
 What offspring is ADONAI talking about here?
 Rabbi Sha’ul tells us that Scripture does not say “and to seeds,” as if to many; on the contrary, it speaks of one – and to your seed – and this “one” is the Messiah (Galatians 3:16 CJB).
 This is the fifth and final confirmation of God’s covenant with Abraham (12:1-3, 13:14-17,15:7-21, 17:1-8 and here).

 Later Sha’ul would say: The Scripture foresaw that God would justify the Gentiles by faith, and announced the gospel in advance to Abraham: “All nations will be blessed through you.”
 So those who have faith are blessed along with Abraham, the man of faith (Galatians 3:8).
 When did the LORD preach the gospel to Avraham?
 He preached the Gospel to Abraham when He called upon him to offer his son Isaac on the altar.
-I think that Abraham knew more about the coming of Christ than we give him credit.
+I think that Abraham knew more about the coming of Christ than we give him credit for.
 In fact, Jesus said: Your father Abraham rejoiced at the thought of seeing My day; he saw it and was glad (John 8:56).
 So ADONAI revealed much to Avrahambut Jesus had not yet come.
-We know today that He would not come for nineteen hundred years, but there on the top of Mount Moriah, where Abraham offered Isaac, was a picture of the offering and sacrifice of Christ.
+We know today that He would not come for nineteen hundred years, but there on the top of Mount Moriah, where Abraham offered Isaac, was a picture of the offering and sacrifice of Messiah.
 Sha’ul says that God announced the gospel in advance to Abraham, and certainly it was done there.368